 Symptoms of hip impingement

-People often complain of pain during activity, especially during a change-of-direction sport.
+People often complain of pain during physical activity, especially in sports that involve sudden changes of direction.
 The location of the pain can vary, but it is usually at the front of the hip or groin.
 In addition, pain can sometimes be felt in the buttocks and lower back.
-Also, a weak feeling and restricted movement of the hip are common.
+Additionally, a weak feeling and restricted hip movement are common.

-If we suspect hip impingement, we recommend a plain X-ray to show the shape of the hip.
+If we suspect hip impingement, we recommend a plain X-ray to show the hip’s shape.
 MRI is also helpful in revealing potential cartilage damage.
-However, we need to be careful as some people with no pain have changes of hip impingement on imaging.
-Fifty percent of elite athletes have hip impingement changes on X-ray, but most do not have pain.
+However, we need to be careful, as some people with no pain have changes of hip impingement on imaging.
+Fifty per cent of elite athletes have hip impingement changes on X-ray, but most do not have pain.
 Therefore, performing a thorough clinical assessment before ordering tests is essential.

 Hip impingement is a risk factor for early arthritis.
-Progression to early arthritis is more common if you have a type of bony spur called a CAM – located between the head and neck of the femur.
-We also think the more prominent the CAM, the more likely you’ll develop early arthritis.
+Progression to early arthritis is more common if you have a type of bony spur called a CAM, located between the head and neck of the femur.
+We also believe that the more prominent the CAM, the more likely you are to develop early arthritis.
 However, not everyone who has a CAM develops arthritis.
-Other factors for developing arthritis, such as genetics and other diseases like diabetes and obesity, are also important.
+Other factors that contribute to the development of arthritis, such as genetics and co-occurring diseases like diabetes and obesity, are also important.

 The bottom line is that a bony spur or CAM does not necessarily lead to arthritis.
-Therefore, surgical removal of the bump should only be done for pain, not to prevent arthritis.
+Therefore, surgical removal of the bump should only be performed to alleviate pain, not to prevent arthritis.
 We don’t know whether surgery to remove the bony spur prevents the progression of arthritis.

 You should always give conservative management and physical therapy a go first.
 Then, pain relief and return to sport can occur without the need to remove the bony spur or fix a labral tear.

 The therapy goals are to improve the range of motion and strength of the lower back and hip while reducing pain.
-Exercise should be the main form of treatment for femoroacetabular impingement.
+Exercise should be the primary form of treatment for femoroacetabular Impingement.
 Exercises could include:

-- hip strengthening, including glutes, hip flexors, and adductors
+• Hip strengthening, including the glutes, hip flexors, and adductors

 Often, pilates and yoga can help you achieve these therapy goals.

 Another effective therapy is neuromuscular training.
-This type of training involves performing exercises correctly so that your lower back, hips, and legs are aligned correctly while you perform an activity.
+This type of training involves performing exercises correctly to ensure that your lower back, hips, and legs are properly aligned during the activity.
 We think it reduces stress on your hip joint.

 How effective is physical therapy for hip impingement?